-Pair's lucky escape from submerged car in Auckland harbour
+'Shocking': Women rescued from sinking car in Auckland harbour

 The witness described the incident as "shocking".

-"The woman was feeling the shock and in pain, she was just yelling when the paramedics came they lifted her up but she was just crying."
+"The woman was feeling the shock and in pain.
+She was just yelling... when the paramedics came they lifted her up but she was just crying," the man said.

-The witnessed praised the two men who helped the pair out of the car.
+The witness praised the two men who helped the pair out of the car.

 - More to come